 Scott Rutherford works in quality assurance at a nuclear shipyard, and specializes in performance improvement.
 He blogs at Square Peg Musings.

-Based in Chennai, India, Rajan Thiyagarajan is delivery head at Tata Consultancy Services and a senior member of ASQ.
+Based in Dallas, TX, Ponmurugarajan Thiyagarajan (Rajan) is a business development manager for Digital Enterprise at Tata Consultancy Services and a senior member of ASQ.
+He is passionate about quality, digital reimagination solutions and is a "Mac head."
 He blogs at Quality Matters.

 Jennifer Stepniowski is Communications Director at Pro QC International and an adjunct instructor at Hillsborough Community College.
 She blogs at Quality Time.

 ASQ Fellow Manu Vora is chairman and president of Business Excellence, Inc. He is an expert in organizational excellence and the Baldrige Performance Excellence Program.
 He blogs at Thoughts on Quality.